Gowripriya156/TECHTWINZZ-USELESS-PROJECT-1/README.md

               Pavithra E K / Rajiv Gandhi Institute of Technology, Kottayam

 Project Description
-   This is a useless site with many funny sites they are usefully useless.
+   This is a useless but entertaining site with many funny sites they are usefully useless.
 Interacting and engaging activities.
 Activities named Gibberish translator, AI meme generator, Overthinker AI, Do nothing & The heartbreak whisperer will be there to entertain the user.

 The problem: How to waste time effectively?